 - Salt, pepper, other seasonings of choice

-1 Place the peeled and quartered potatoes in medium sized pot.
+1 Boil the potatoes: Place the peeled and quartered potatoes in medium sized pot.
 Cover with at least an inch of cold water.
 Add a teaspoon of salt.
 Bring to a boil, reduce to a simmer, and cook until tender (about 20 minutes.

-5 When the potatoes are done cooking (a fork can easily pierce), remove them from the pot and place them in a bowl with the remaining 4 Tbsp of butter.
+5 Mash the cooked potatoes: When the potatoes are done cooking (a fork can easily pierce), remove them from the pot and place them in a bowl with the remaining 4 Tbsp of butter.
 Mash with a fork or potato masher, and season with salt and pepper to taste.

-6 Preheat oven to 400°F. Spread the beef, onions, and vegetables (if using) in an even layer in a large baking dish (8x13 casserole).
+6 Layer the meat mixture and mashed potatoes in a casserole dish: Preheat oven to 400°F. Spread the beef, onions, and vegetables (if using) in an even layer in a large baking dish (8x13 casserole).
 Spread the mashed potatoes over the top of the ground beef.
 Rough up the surface of the mashed potatoes with a fork so there are peaks that will get well browned.
 You can even use a fork to make creative designs in the mashed potatoes.

-7 Place in a 400°F oven and cook until browned and bubbling, about 30 minutes.
+7 Bake in oven: Place in a 400°F oven and cook until browned and bubbling, about 30 minutes.
 If necessary, broil for the last few minutes to help the surface of the mashed potatoes brown.

 Put a layer of creamed corn between the ground beef and the mashed potatoes.